qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

      Setting a QML graph to display in attribute form

-* :guilabel:`Text Widget`: displays a text widget which supports basic HTML markup and may contain the result of dynamically calculated expressions.
+* |widgetText| :guilabel:`Text Widget`: displays a text widget which supports basic HTML markup and may contain the result of dynamically calculated expressions.
-* :guilabel:`Spacer Widget`: inserts an empty transparent rectangle, increasing the vertical distance between two widgets.
+* |widgetSpacer| :guilabel:`Spacer Widget`: inserts an empty transparent rectangle, increasing the vertical distance between two widgets.

 .. _QML: https://doc.qt.io/qt-6/qtqml-syntax-basics.html